DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/11bootcampcodingschool.md

 information they’re trying to access.
 To the web developer who integrates ads, cookies, and other engaging digital components on their website, the non-compliant user doesn’t exist.
-When coding, the question he worries about is not ‘What if they don’t want to click?’, but ‘How do I make them click?’
+When coding, the question he worries about is not ‘What if they don’t want to click?’ but ‘How do I make them click?’

 Imagining the role of the user in meeting the conditions of such an